makeabilitylab/accessibility-bibliometric-analysis/README.md

 # Accessibility bibliometric analysis
 This repo contains scripts and data for reproducing the bibliometric analysis of citation diversity in accessibility and HCI research conducted in Wang LL *et al.*, our CHI LBW 2021 [paper](https://makeabilitylab.cs.washington.edu/media/publications/Wang_ABibliometricAnalysisOfCitationDiversityInAccessibilityAndHciResearch_EXTENDEDABSTRACTSOFCHI2021.pdf).

+> Lucy Lu Wang, Kelly Mack, Emma J McDonnell, Dhruv Jain, Leah Findlater, and Jon E. Froehlich.
+2021.
+A bibliometric analysis of citation diversity in accessibility and HCI research.
+Extended Abstracts of the 2021 CHI Conference on Human Factors in Computing Systems.
+Association for Computing Machinery, New York, NY, USA, Article 448, 1–7.
+DOI:https://doi.org/10.1145/3411763.3451618

 This work is a complement to the [Mack *et al.* CHI 2021 paper](https://makeabilitylab.cs.washington.edu/media/publications/Mack_WhatDoWeMeanByAccessibilityResearchALiteratureSurveyOfAccessibilityPapersInChiAndAssetsFrom1994To2019_CHI2021.pdf), which has it's own [GitHub repo here](https://github.com/makeabilitylab/accessibility-literature-survey).